Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory: Two dimensional aperiodic tight binding models with odd TRS

 It follows that $U(t)$ is $T$-periodic up to multiplication by $U(T)$,

-We are interested in the topological properties of the spectral projections of $U(T)$ which belong to $A$.
-The spectrum of $U(T)$ is a subset of the circle $S^1$ of complex numbers of modulus $1$.
+For simplicity we now set $T=1$.
+We are interested in the topological properties of the spectral projections of $U(1)$ which belong to $A$.
+The spectrum of $U(1)$ is a subset of the circle $S^1$ of complex numbers of modulus $1$.
 We need to assume that it is not all of $S^1$ but has at least two gaps so that we can define the spectral projection onto the spectral part between the gaps.
-More precisely, if $z_0,z_1$ are two distinct points in $S^1$ we denote by $[z_0,z_1]$ the subset of points in $S^1$ which are counter-clockwise to the left of $z_0$ and to the right of $z_1$, and define $\tP$ to be the spectral projection of $U(T)$ onto $[z_0,z_1]$.
-If $z_0$ and $z_1$ lie in the gaps of the spectrum of $U(T)$ then $\tP$ is a continuous function of $U(T)$ and thus lies in $A$.
-Consequently it defines an element in $KU_0(A)$ or, equivalently, $x:=(2\tP-1)\ot \kg$ an element of the van Daele $K$-group $K_0(A,\id)$.
-We are interested in pairings of this element with chern characters, in particular, in dimension two, with the standard chern character $\ch_2$ described already above for the Kane-Mele model.
-But note that we are considering spectral projections of the time $T$ evolution operator $U(T)$ and not spectral projections of the Hamiltonian itself.
+More precisely, if $z_0,z_1$ are two distinct points in $S^1$ we denote by $[z_0,z_1]$ the subset of points in $S^1$ which are counter-clockwise to the left of $z_0$ and to the right of $z_1$, and define $\tP$ to be the spectral projection of $U(1)$ onto $[z_0,z_1]$.
+If $z_0$ and $z_1$ do not belong to the spectrum of $U(1)$ then $\tP$ is a continuous function of $U(1)$ and thus lies in $A$.
+Consequently it defines an element in $KU_0(A)$ or, equivalently, $x_{z_0,z_1}:=(2\tP-1)\ot \kg$ an element of the van Daele $K$-group $\DK_0(A\otimes \Cl_{1})$.
+We are interested in pairings of this element with chern characters, in particular, in dimension two, with the standard chern character $\ch_2$ described above.
+But note that we are considering spectral projections of the time $1$ evolution operator $U(1)$ and not spectral projections of the Hamiltonian itself.